Pushwoosh/pushwoosh-unity/Documentation/Pushwoosh.md

 ---
 ### SetCommunicationEnabled

-A binary method enabling/disabling all communication with Pushwoosh. **false** boolean value unsubscribes the device from receiving push notifications and stops in-app messages download.
+A binary method for enabling/disabling all communication with Pushwoosh. **false** boolean value unsubscribes the device from receiving push notifications and stops in-app messages download.
 The value **true** reverses the effect.

 ```csharp
     public virtual void SetCommunicationEnabled(bool enable);